SirHeads/phoenix_hypervisor_scripts/phoenix_hypervisor_lxc_common_nvidia.txt

     fi
 }

-# - Verify LXC GPU Access Inside Container (Renamed for Clarity) -
+# - Verify LXC GPU Access Inside Container -
-# This function was named configure_lxc_gpu_passthrough in the original upload.
-# It seems to verify driver status inside the container, not modify the LXC host config.
+# Wraps detect_gpus_in_container to verify GPU driver status
-# Renaming to clarify its purpose and avoid conflict with the function in common.sh.
-# This function essentially wraps detect_gpus_in_container for a specific use case context.
 verify_lxc_gpu_access_in_container() {
     local lxc_id="$1"
     local gpu_indices="$2" # Not actively used in the provided logic, but kept for signature consistency